nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 | --------- | ---------- | ----------- |
 | `500`     | INTERNAL_SERVER_ERROR | Unexpected internal server error. |

-When the FHIR server has received an request for an operation or FHIR resource which is not (yet) implemented, then the NOT_IMPLEMENTED **SHOULD** be used.
+When the FHIR server has received a request for an operation or FHIR resource which is not (yet) implemented, then the NOT_IMPLEMENTED **SHOULD** be used.

 | HTTP Code | Error Code | Description |
 | --------- | ---------- | ----------- |